NonstickAtom972/Grammer2/docs/drawing.md

 ## Graphics Buffers

 Graphics buffers are 768 byte areas of memory (normally RAM) that store pixel data.
-Pixel data is shown on the LCD until you issue a `DispGraph` command.
+Pixel data is not shown on the LCD until you issue a `DispGraph` command.
 This means you can modify it however you like before showing the contents.
 For those who want to do *really* low level modifications, these buffers are stored such that each byte represents 8 pixels, where bit 7 corresponds to the left-most bit, and each twelve bytes forms a 96-pixel row, starting from the top of the screen.

 There are various reasons one might want to draw to some other buffer, or display some other buffer (especially in grayscale drawing).
 Grammer reserves two buffers for graphics, the primary being the graphscreen buffer used by the OS, located at `0x9340`.
 The other is what is called `AppBackUpScreen` located at `0x9872`.
 You don't have to memorize these addresses, you can use `G-T` and `G-T'`, respectively.